-The route with ticked checkbox Default route is used in the case when a bundle could not continue on from the Router via any other route, since conditions specified in the filters for the other routes were not met.
-The Default route is distinguished with a different arrow sign inside the Router module:
+The route with ticked checkbox Fallback route is used in the case when a bundle could not continue on from the Router via any other route, since conditions specified in the filters for the other routes were not met.
+The Fallback route is distinguished with a different arrow sign inside the Router module:

 A Router can be added to a scenario in one of the following ways: